-If you are unable to register using OPAL and need to complete paper Form DTF-17, Application to Register for a Sales Tax Certificate of Authority, use the NAICS Code Lookup function on the Tax Department’s Web site to choose your NAICS code.
+If you are unable to register using the NYS License Center and need to complete paper Form DTF-17, Application to Register for a Sales Tax Certificate of Authority, use the NAICS Code Lookup function on the Tax Department's Web site to choose your NAICS code.
 By answering a few questions regarding your principal business activity, the NAICS Code Lookup will guide you to the applicable NAICS code.

 A list of NAICS codes can also be found in Publication 910, NAICS Codes for Principal Business Activity for New York State Tax Purposes.

 If you need to change your NAICS code you may do so by contacting the Department.
 Reasons for changing your NAICS code include a change in the nature of your principal business activity or finding that a different NAICS code better reflects your current principal business activity.